SuanandaYogi/Sticky_notes_markdown/README.md

 # Sticky_notes_markdown
-Using GTK to run sticky notes that capable to render markdown
+Using GTK to run sticky notes that replicate markdown render